 On Monday/Tuesday/Thursday/Friday, Daily Attendance will be taken in Advisory.
 If a student is late to Advisory, they will be marked tardy for the day.
 If a student is absent from Advisory, they will be marked absent for the day.
-Meeting Attendance will be taken during the first five minutes of each class period to confirm access and again in the last five minutes of each class period to confirm completion.
-Lessons have been structured to include questions or assignments for students to answer or complete during class to ensure engagement throughout the class period.
-A student's Daily Attendance will be updated based on their Meeting Attendance.
-If a middle school student is absent from Advisory, but attends two or more of their four classes, their Daily Attendance will be updated to tardy.
-If a high school student is absent from Advisory, but attends two or more of their four classes, their Daily Attendance will be updated to tardy.
-Similarly, if a student attends Advisory, but does not meet the aforementioned Meeting Attendance threshold for their school, the student's Daily Attendance will be updated to absent.
+Meeting Attendance will be taken during the first five minutes of each class period to confirm access and again in the last five minutes to confirm completion of each class period.
+Lessons have been structured to include questions or assignment for students to answer or complete during class to ensure engagement throughout the class period.

-On Wednesday, Daily Attendance will be taken at 8:00AM via Advisory at the middle school and at 8:45AM via Schoology/Zoom at the high school.
-Failure to submit or attend on-time will result in a tardy and failure to submit at all will result in an unexcused absence.
-Students will be given assignments to complete and submit to their Advisory Teacher by 3:30PM at the middle school and 4:15PM at the high school to confirm their access and completion for the day.
-Failure to submit the assignment will result in an unexcused absence.
+On Wednesday, Daily Attendance will be taken between 7:30AM and 8:15AM via email communication with the student's Advisory Teacher.
+Failure to submit this communication on-time will result in a tardy and failure to submit at all will result in an unexcused absence.
+Students will be given assignments to complete and submit to their Advisory Teacher by 3:30PM to confirm their access and completion for the day.
+Failure to complete and submit the assignment will result in an unexcused absence.